Phoenix Petroleum: Products and services

-Gasoline engine oils, diesel engine oils, motorcycle oils, automotive engine oils, transmission oils, automotive greases, and industrial lubricants are among the lubricants sold by Phoenix Petroleum Philippines, Inc.

 Expansion

 Phoenix Petroleum Philippines, Inc. acquired the 108 ha Batangas Union Industrial Park in 2007.
 The Calaca terminal at the industrial park is the largest depot yet of Phoenix and the company's first in Luzon, with its capacity of 50 e6L.
 The park is now known as Phoenix Petroterminals & Industrial Park.

 The Board of Investments had also granted tax and fiscal incentives to Phoenix for its petroleum product facility in Zamboanga City, a project with a 4.9 e6L storage facility for Phoenix petroleum products.
 Phoenix has other depots in Davao City, Aklan (New Washington), Surigao del Norte (Claver), Batangas (Calaca), Cagayan de Oro, Cebu (Consolacion), and Bacolod.

 Socioeconomic involvement

 Through the Phoenix Philippines Foundation, Inc., the company supports and initiates projects in education, health, environment, and outreach.
-Some of its regular activities include the Adopt-a-School program, book donation, coastal clean-up, blood donation, tree planting, and annual Christmas party to children.